c-sanders/BoostAndQtThreads/README.md

 	TestClass.hpp --> moc_TestClass.cpp

-Taking into account what was stated earlier, we can see that make would ascertain that the prerequisite file for this target should be `moc_TestClass.hpp`. make would then go searching for a prerequisite file with this name, but would be unable to find it.
+Taking into account what was stated earlier about suffix rules and the mechanism they use to ascertain the names of prerequisite files, we can see that `make` would ascertain that the prerequisite file for this target should be `moc_TestClass.hpp`. make would then go searching for a prerequisite file with this name, but would be unable to find it.
 This is one of the reasons why suffix rules were described earlier as not being all that powerful - or clever.

 + Can a pattern rule be used instead?

-This now raises the question of why a pattern rule can't be used instead.
-Afterall - and as was mentioned earlier, they are more powerful and more clever than sffix rules.
+This now raises another question of why a pattern rule couldn't be used instead.
+Afterall, they are more powerful and more clever than sffix rules.
 Therefore, couldn't the suffix rule from above be replaced with a pattern rule such as the following;

 	%.hpp : moc_%.cpp